 | || HOCM with SAM |

 | || Radiation |

 In rheumatic MS, chronic inflammation leads to diffuse thickening of the valve leaflets with formation of fibrous tissue and/or calcific deposits.
 The mitral commissures fuse, the chordae tendineae fuse and shorten, the valvular cusps become rigid, and these changes, in turn, lead to narrowing at the apex of the funnel-shaped (“fish-mouth”) valve.
 Although the initial insult to the mitral valve is rheumatic, later changes may be exacerbated by a nonspecific process resulting from trauma to the valve due to altered flow patterns.
 Calcification of the stenotic mitral valve immobilizes the leaflets and narrows the orifice further.
 Thrombus formation and arterial embolization may arise from the calcific valve itself, but in patients with atrial fibrillation (AF), thrombi arise more frequently from the dilated left atrium (LA), particularly from within the LA appendage.

 In normal adults, the area of the mitral valve orifice is 4–6 cm2.
-In the presence of significant obstruction, i.e., when the orifice area is reduced to ...
+In the presence of significant obstruction, i.e., when the orifice ...